picocomputer/picocomputer.github.io/_sources/vga.rst.txt

 Control Channel $F
 ------------------

 These registers are managed by the RIA.
-Display and code page are saved settings.
-The backchannel is an internal resource.

 .. list-table::
    :widths: 5 5 90